MiguelGuedelha/miguel-guedelha-umbraco-templates/README.md

 # Umbraco .NET Templates

-This repository contains opinionated, (sort of) batteries-included .NET templates for Umbraco, designed to streamline the setup of new Umbraco projects.
+This repository contains opinionated, batteries-included .NET templates for Umbraco, designed to streamline the setup of new Umbraco projects.
 These templates aim to provide a solid foundation for developers working with Umbraco CMS.

 ## Features